gumaerc-testorg/3.020-spring-2021/content/pages/schedule.md

 Regular solutions models and stability

 - Quasi-chemical model
-- Temp-dependence of the simple regular model
+- Temperature-dependence of the simple regular model
 - Stability and spontaneous unmixing

 {{< tdclose >}}{{< tdopen >}}